Aortic Aneurysm, Familial Thoracic syndrome (AAT)

 What is Aortic Aneurysm, Familial Thoracic syndrome?

-It is a rare disease affecting the aorta (the large blood vessel responsible for distributing blood from the heart around the body).
+Aortic Aneurysm, Familial Thoracic syndrome is a rare disease affecting the aorta (the large blood vessel responsible for distributing blood from the heart around the body).
 Also known as TAAD, this genetic syndrome affects the uppermost part of the aorta, known as the thoracic aorta (located near the chest).

 The syndrome causes a weaker, stretched aorta (aortic dilation).
 This in turn can lead to an aneurysm, which is a bulge in the wall of the blood vessel.
-This can be a life-threatening condition because it can cause tearing in the wall of the aorta (aortic dissection), which makes blood flow abnormally between the different layers of the aora.
+This can be a life-threatening condition because it can cause tearing in the wall of the aorta (aortic dissection), which makes blood flow abnormally between the different layers of the aorta.
 Consequently, this disrupts blood flow to other crucial organs and parts of the body, including the brain.
 It may also cause the aorta to rupture.

 What gene changes cause Aortic Aneurysm, Familial Thoracic syndrome?

-There are 12 genes directly related with familial thoracic aneurysm which all have autosomal dominant inheritance, however, it should be considered that there are many syndromes that may have aortic aneurysms as part of their features.
+There are 12 genes directly related to familial thoracic aneurysm which all have autosomal dominant inheritance, however, it should be considered that there are many syndromes that may have aortic aneurysms as part of their features.

 What are the main symptoms of Aortic Aneurysm, Familial Thoracic syndrome?